MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/privacy-guide-admins.md

 MyAnalytics provides insights to individuals through a personalized dashboard, a weekly digest, an Insights Outlook add-in, and inline suggestions in Outlook.
 MyAnalytics has no mechanism or option that allows anyone but the user to access the personalized information that is displayed through these surfaces, unless that person purposefully and independently shares that information.
 Insights provided by MyAnalytics cannot be used for automated decision making or for profiling.

 * **MyAnalytics does not give employees access to new personally identifiable information on other coworkers**.
-MyAnalytics converts data into insights by performing calculations on information that people generate just by going about their work day.
+MyAnalytics converts data into insights by doing calculations on information that people generate just by going about their work day.
 Most of the data that employees see in MyAnalytics is simply an aggregation of information to which they already have access, but that they wouldn’t be able to quickly perform calculations on without some support.

 * **MyAnalytics data is processed and stored in the employee’s Exchange Online mailbox**.
 MyAnalytics processes data from these sources: Exchange Online email and calendar data, chat and call signals from Skype for Business and from Teams, and&mdash;if both the organization's IT administrator and an individual opt in&mdash;Windows 10 application activity history.
 MyAnalytics stores and processes this data inside each employee’s Exchange Online mailbox.

 * **MyAnalytics supports General Data Protection Regulation (GDPR) compliance**.
-Microsoft has designed MyAnalytics to support customers’ needs to comply with [GDPR requirements](https://www.microsoft.com/trustCenter/privacy/gdpr).
+Microsoft has designed MyAnalytics to support customers’ needs by following [GDPR requirements](https://www.microsoft.com/trustCenter/privacy/gdpr).

 * **MyAnalytics can be configured so that individuals must purposefully opt in**.
 By default, any time a license with the MyAnalytics service is assigned to a person, that person is automatically opted in.
 However, administrators can configure MyAnalytics to be "default off," so that people can choose for themselves whether to opt in after being assigned a license.